CAPE TOWN DIVING

 This is a world class shark dive, only 10 minutes boat ride from the moorings in Simon’s Town, and can easily be combined with a great white shark cage dive with us in the morning and then a sevengill shark dive in the afternoon allowing you to make the most of your day.

 The Seven-gill cow shark, or Spotted cow shark, is a prehistoric apex predator and the king of the kelp forest.
-This dive site is one of the few places in the world where you have a great chance of diving with this rarely-seen shark (an 85% success rate).
+This dive site is one of the few places in the world where you have a good chance of diving with this rarely-seen shark.
 Thick kelp forest fringes the channel making this ideal habitat.
 A variety of small endemic cat shark species (brown shy shark, puff adder shy shark, striped cat shark and leopard cat shark) and spotted gulley sharks may also be encountered.

 The dive boat is positioned in a channel approximately 12m deep.
 Divers descend to the sandy bottom and wait for the Cow sharks to approach.
 The sharks swim slowly up and down the channel, which runs roughly north/south and as the sharks are very confident they can pass at arms length from the divers.
 It’s a great opportunity for underwater photographers and by the end of the dive, you may recognize the individual cow sharks by distinctive bites, scrapes or coloration.